basierend auf Bewertungen

 Acupuncture

-It is assumed that acupuncture was already fully developed in 200 BC.
+Acupuncture is believed to have been used as early as 200 BC.BC was fully developed.
 The first acupuncture needles were pieces of metal coated with verdigris.
-A round side was used to press and massage the skin's surface at different points.
-The pointed end was used for piercing under the skin.
-The points/body paths that were described at that time largely correspond to the meridians known today.
+A round side was used to press and massage the skin surface at various points.
+The pointed side was used to pierce under the skin.
+The points/body paths that were described back then largely correspond to the meridians known today.

-Medicinal plants, especially medicinal mushrooms
+Medicinal plants, esp.
+Medicinal mushrooms

-Medicinal plants play an important role in TCM, which are tailored to the individual constitution of the patient in complex recipes with numerous active ingredients and are often administered as tea.Similar to Ayurveda, every medicine in TCM has certain properties, which are made up of the flavors (sweet, sour, salty, hot, bitter, etc.), the meridian on which it acts, and the temperature
+Medicinal plants play an important role in TCM.
+They are tailored to the individual constitution of the patient in complex recipes with numerous active ingredients and are often administered as tea.
+Similar to Ayurveda, every medicine in TCM has certain properties, which are made up of the tastes (sweet, sour, salty, spicy, bitter, etc.), the meridian on which it acts, and the temperature.

 Qigong and Tai Qi